beeware/briefcase/docs/en/how-to/building/external-apps.md

 The process of configuring an external app is mostly the same as a normal Briefcase app, with one important difference: you do *not* define a [`sources`][] entry, but instead define an [`external_package_path`][].
 This should be the content produced by your build tool that you want to distribute to end users.

-### Minimal configuration example

-The following is a minimal example of a `pyproject.toml` configuration for packaging an existing project as an external app:
+The following would be a minimal `pyproject.toml` configuration for an external app called "Hello World":

     [tool.briefcase]
     project_name = "Hello World"